Skip to main content

 Planning and setting up this activity

-• If unsure about cyber security knowledge, you can use the National Cyber Security Centre (NCSC) resources and improve your skills before running the activity.
+• If you’re unsure about your cyber security knowledge, you can use the National Cyber Security Centre (NCSC) resources and improve your skills before running the activity.

-• Make sure you have printed or written copy of the codes, questions and code breaker guide for each team.
+• Make sure you’ve printed or written copy of the quiz questions, answers and quiz codes.

 • Use a strong and different password for your email: Combining 3 random words that each mean something to you is a great way to create a password that is easy to remember but hard to crack.
 You should use a different password for each of your accounts, particularly your email account.